cognitedata/cognite-sdk-dotnet/CogniteSdk.FSharp/src/README.md

 # CogniteSdk FSharp

-The start of F# types for CogniteSdk.
-Will be moved to CogniteSdk later when more complete, but keep here for now for faster iteration.
+F# types for CogniteSdk i.e Oryx.Cognite so you can work with F# types for filters and queries.